vlexvnder/Morse-Code-Chat/README.md

 # Morser-Code-Encoder

 A small website built on the Flask web framework with a little bit of JavaScript sprinkled in.
+Run on Chrome- some elements may not work well on other browsers.

 <b>Featues:</b>
 <ul>